GrowthScienceAI/prompt-engineering-expert/examples/EXAMPLES.md

 3. Detailed Analysis (with supporting data)
 4. Limitations and Caveats
 5. Recommendations (if applicable)

+## Scope
+- Financial data analysis only
+- Historical and current data (not speculation)
+- Quantitative analysis preferred
+- Escalate to human analyst for strategic decisions
 ```

 ## Example 3: Few-Shot Prompt for Classification